reactome/release-orthoinference/README.md

 During inference, the attribute (input/output/catalyst/regulation) is broken down into its individual <b>PhysicalEntity</b> (PE) instances.
 These PE instances are each run through the <a href="https://github.com/reactome/release-orthoinference/tree/develop/src/main/java/org/reactome/orthoinference/OrthologousEntityGenerator.java">createOrthoEntity</a> method.
 This method infers according to PE type: <i>GenomeEncodedEntity/EntityWithAccessionedSequence, Complex/Polymer, EntitySet or SimpleEntity</i>.
 In cases where the PE itself contains multiple <i>GKInstance</i> attributes (eg: Complexes <i>hasComponent</i> attribute, EntitySets <i>hasMember</i> attribute), these too are run through the createOrthoEntity method and inferred.
 Through this system, PE instances will be recursively broken down until they reach the <b>EntityWithAccessionedSequence</b> (EWAS) level and are inferred in the <a href="https://github.com/reactome/release-orthoinference/tree/develop/src/main/java/org/reactome/orthoinference/EWASInferrer.java">inferEWAS</a> method.

 After all valid ReactionlikeEvents instances have been inferred for a species, the final step is to populate the <b>Pathway</b> instances these RlEs are found in.
-Pathway inference takes place in its entirety in the <a href="https://github.com/reactome/release-orthoinference/tree/develop/src/main/java/org/reactome/orthoinference/HumanEventsUpdater.java">HumanEventsUpdater</a> class, and involves creating the hierarchy structure from the Human Pathway equivalent (this will be further expanded at a future date).
+Pathway inference takes place in the <a href="https://github.com/reactome/release-orthoinference/tree/develop/src/main/java/org/reactome/orthoinference/PathwaysInferrer.java">PathwaysInferrer</a> class, and involves creating the hierarchy structure from the Human Pathway equivalent (this will be further expanded at a future date).

 Once the database has been updated with inferred Pathways, orthologous PathwayDiagram generation takes place.
 This generates the diagrams that are visible in Reactome's Pathway Browser for each species.
 These diagrams are based off the existing Human diagrams in the database.